designmynight/designmynight-developers/site/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 Each time Collins receives an error from the Zonal API (i.e. a payment/booking has failed to push to your tills), a member of the Collins team will contact you letting you know which booking has been affected and the error that we received from Zonal.
 It will be your responsibility to contact Zonal and ask that they look into the issue.

-If you receive any of the following errors, you should check the booking and if the payment has not pushed through, then follow the below and go to Zonal with the following details:
+If you receive any of the following errors, you should check the booking and if the payment has not pushed through, then follow the below and go to Zonal with all of the following details:

 * Customer name
 * Date